smittytone/imageprep/README.md

 # imageprep 7.1.0 #

 *imageprep* is an image preparation utility for macOS.
 It is essentially a wrapper for *sips*.
+It has been tested with *sips* 316 as used in macOS 15.6.1.

 ## Breaking Change